Run the Discord Access Request Plugin | Teleport

 If everything works fine, the log output should look like this:

-teleport-discord startINFO Starting Teleport Access Discord Plugin 17.0.0-dev: discord/app.go:80INFO Plugin is ready discord/app.go:101
+teleport-discord startINFO Starting Teleport Access Discord Plugin 17.5.1: discord/app.go:80INFO Plugin is ready discord/app.go:101

 Start the plugin: